Updated: Jan 9

 It’s Good To Be Negative: The Mystery of RH Negative Blood

-In a world focused on a shift towards the positive, today I dare dwell on the negative-
+In a world focused on a shift toward the positive, today I dare dwell on the negative-

 RH Negative blood type to be precise.
 I often encounter many questions about this rare blood type, such as where it originates from and what it means for its carriers.
 Having this rare blood type (O-) has always been the dominant driving factor in furthering my understanding.
 After having two pregnancies where both children were O+ taught me much about how this blood type can affect the life of my unborn children, but it was often dismissed in the medical world as something I could fix with two shots of Rhogam, and nothing more.

-This is where the Ancient Astronaut theory of RH- blood comes in and paints a picture of hybridization and genetic intervention by other worldly beings.
-And while most will easily disregard this as fluff, I feel it deserves a further examination.
+This is where the Ancient Astronaut theory of RH- blood comes in and paints a picture of hybridization and genetic intervention by otherworldly beings.
+And while most will easily disregard this as fluff, I feel it deserves further examination.